Browser does not support script.

 If you’re facing a financial emergency or there are special circumstances attached to your application, we'll look at this on an individual basis.
 If you live with your partner, we'll need details of their income and expenditure, as well as your own income and expenditure.

 As the fund has limited resources we can’t offer help to every applicant and we can’t always meet all the costs you might apply for.
 All awards will depend on individual circumstances.
-If you’re awarded a payment we’ll write to you with details of how much you’ve been awarded.
+If you’re awarded a payment we’ll confirm how much you’ve been awarded by email.

 If you wish to discuss your application or award further please contact us at email@example.com.

-Similarly, something that was unforeseen in your first year of application won't still be unforeseen if you apply for the same need again the following year.
+Similarly, something that was unforeseen the first year year you apply won't still be unforeseen if you apply for the same need again the following year.

 We have lots of information and helpful tips on our managing your money page.